 Chris Tinius, the 2015 Great Lakes Valley Conference Coach of the Year and NSCAA Midwest Region Coach of the Year, was hired as the head coach of the Bellarmine University women's soccer team in June of 2014 after having a standout tenure assisting at Division I Western Kentucky University, where he helped lead the Hilltoppers to multiple championships.

-Tinius will enter his fifth season in 2018.
+Tinius will enter his sixth season in 2019.